vishnukatpure/spring-jpa-login-via-google/README.md

 	password: admin@123

 # CRUD Operation on Person class
-CREATE Method:POST
+you can find postman script in resource folder of webapp module CREATE Method:POST

 	http://localhost:8080/spring-jpa-login-via-google/person